Urology Health - What is Vaginal Fusion and Duplication?

 How do the female reproductive organs work?

-There are several functions of the female reproductive system.
-The ovaries make the female egg cells, called the ova or oocytes.
-The oocytes are then transported to the fallopian tube where an egg may get fertilized by a sperm.
-The fertilized egg then moves to the uterus, where the uterine lining has thickened.
-The lining has thickened in response to the normal hormones of the reproductive cycle.
+There are many functions of the female reproductive system.
+The ovaries make female egg cells, called ova or oocytes.
+The oocytes move down the fallopian tube where an egg may get fertilized by a sperm.
+The fertilized egg then moves to the uterus, where the uterine lining has gotten thicker.
+The lining has gotten thicker in response to the normal hormones of the reproductive cycle.
 The fertilized egg can implant into thickened uterine lining and continues to develop.
 If fertilization does not take place, the uterine lining is shed as menstrual flow.

-• In uterus didelphys, there are two each of a uterus, cervix and vagina.
-One vagina is blocked, and the other is unblocked.
+• In uterus didelphys, there are two each of a (hemi) duterus, cervix and vagina.
+Usually one vagina is blocked, and the other is unblocked.

-• In uterus duplex bicollis, there are two uteruses and cervix, but only one vagina.
+• In uterus duplex bicollis, there are two uteruses and cervices, but only one vagina.

-• In bicornate uterus, there are two uteruses fused with one cervix and one vagina.
+• In bicornate uterus, there are two uteruses fused at the bottom with one cervix and one vagina.

 Symptoms

-There may be no obvious signs.
-Sometimes the outer organs may not look normal.
+There may be no clear signs.
+Often the outer organs may not look normal.

 In adult women, infertility is the main problem.